 Eric is Instructor of Brass and Director of Jazz Ensemble at Lakeland University.
 He teaches applied lessons in trumpet, trombone, euphonium, and tuba, and teaches the courses MUS303 Music Entrepreneurship and MUS301 Improvisation.
 For more information about Lakeland University, please visit Lakeland’s music department here.

 As a private teacher, Eric’s main purpose is to make brass playing FUN!
 He caters his teaching style to all ages, abilities, and learning styles.
 A beautiful sound, proper breathing, and solid fundamentals are the hallmarks of his pedagogy.
 Eric’s experience in classical (solo, symphonic, chamber), jazz, latin, rock, and theater/Broadway gives students a well-rounded approach with focused instruction in any genre, if needed.
 Many of his students have been selected to the UWAY and MYSO programs, received superior ratings at WSMA Solo/Ensemble, and pursued college music degrees.

-Lessons are held Sunday-Thursday at the following locations:
+Lessons are held Sunday-Friday at the following locations:

 Eric’s home in Cedarburg – Sundays, Thursdays, and Fridays

 *Rates vary depending on location, please contact me for details.

-Master classes and clinics are available on a variety of topics, including: the sound of the trumpet, trumpet/brass fundamentals, preparing your contest solo, jazz vocabulary and style, care and maintenance of your brass instrument, the wedding trumpeter, the role of the brass instrument in an ensemble, orchestral section playing, audition preparation, brass quintet playing, selecting a new instrument/equipment, and more!
+Master classes and clinics are available on a variety of topics, including: the sound of the trumpet, trumpet/brass fundamentals, preparing your contest solo, jazz vocabulary and style, care and maintenance of your brass instrument, the wedding trumpeter, the role of the brass instrument in an ensemble, orchestral section playing, audition preparation, music as a career, brass quintet playing, selecting a new instrument/equipment, and more!

 Contact me to learn more!